MicrosoftDocs/Dynamics-365-Operations.pl-pl/articles/human-resources/hr-develop-performance-management-overview.md

 ### <a name="review-detail"></a>Szczegóły przeglądu

 Do szczegółów przeglądu można pobrać cele i dodać komentarze o nich.
-Można także skonfigurować kompetencje i je również skomentować.
+Można także skonfigurować kompetencje i je również skomentować.<!--note from editor: Suggested, in the spirit of using the fewest words to say the same thing.-->

 ### <a name="measurements"></a>Miary